PayU-EMEA/plugin_magento/README.md

 Independently of the installation method, the configuration looks the same:

-1. Go to Magento administration page [http://your-magento-url/admin].
+1. Go to the Magento administration page [http://your-magento-url/admin].
 2. Go to **System** > **Configuration** window.
 3. From the **Configuration** menu on the left, in the **Sales** section, select **Payment Methods**.
 4. In the list of available methods, click PayU to expand the configuration form, and specify the [configuration parameters][3.1].